A Guide to B Corp Certification

 Then there’s the important impact B Corp certification has within a business.
 Going for B Corp status – and proudly displaying it once achieved – is a powerful way to engage employees in the company’s mission and purpose, and will be increasingly important in attracting and retaining the best values-driven talent in the future.

-And then there’s being part of the vibrant and empowered B Corp community, where companies can participate in working groups to share best practice, collaborate with others to find solutions to specific challenges, and network with like-minded organisations to explore opportunities for growth and development.
+And then there’s being part of the vibrant and empowered B Corp community, where companies can participate in working groups to share best practice, collaborate with others to find solutions to specific challenges, and network with like-minded companies to explore opportunities for growth and development.

 Who Can Certify As a B Corp?

 A business can certify as a B Corp if it operates for profit in a competitive market and has been operational for at least a year.
-Certification is open to all companies (including sole traders) meeting these criteria from any sector, although charities and non-profit organisations are not eligible.
+Certification is open to all companies (including sole traders) meeting these criteria from any sector, although charities and non-profit organizations are not eligible.
 You don’t need to be directly involved in products or services that could be classed as sustainable in their own right – it’s also about the way a business is run, how it manages its environmental impact, treats its workers, and engages with its communities.

 How Much Does It Cost to Become a B Corp?